Order Of Wedding Ceremony: How To Perfectly Structure A Traditional Wedding

 Prior to the wedding ceremony itself, the groom in question must ask the bride’s parents for permission to marry their daughter.
 This ritual is known as tolbe.
 Should the parents accept, all those present for the ritual will recite Surah-Fatiha which is a short prayer from the Quran.

 Nikah or katb Al-kitaab is the actual ceremony portion of the traditional Muslim wedding.
-If the ceremony is taking place inside of a Mosque, guests must abide by certain traditions in order to respect this sacred place of worship.
+If the ceremony is taking place inside a Mosque, guests must abide by certain traditions in order to respect this sacred place of worship.

 The dress code for the wedding ceremony is conservative.
 One’s attire must be full-length to cover their arms and legs.
 Women are also traditionally expected to wear head covering.
 Before entering the mosque, you must also remove your shoes.